JuliaLang/julia/doc/manual/types.rst

 -  Only values, not variables, have types — variables are simply names bound to values.
--  Both abstract and concrete types can be paramaterized by other types and by certain other values (currently integers and symbols).
+-  Both abstract and concrete types can be paramaterized by other types and by certain other values (currently integers, symbols, bools, and tuples thereof).
    Type parameters may be completely omitted when they do not need to be referenced or restricted.